w3c/wai-media-guide/captions.md

 If you already have transcription of the audio into text, there are free tools that will generate a captions file with timestamps.
 You will need to edit it for line breaks as described in another page of this resource, Transcribing Audio to Text: [More on Captions](/design-develop/media/transcribing/#more-on-captions).

-Most caption-editing tools provide can export a plain text transcript.
+Most caption-editing tools can export a plain text transcript.

 ### Transcribing Audio to Text